balkanpy/gw2dps/README.txt

   guild wars 2 agreement.
 I take no responsability if a ban occur because of htis app

   Personally i think getting banned for using this is exteremely unlikely, so use at your own discretion.

+Software info:
+PYTHON 2.7.3
+PYINSTALLER 2.1 used for packaging as exe.